 “Although idea and form are ultimately paramount in my work — so too are chance, accident, and rawness.”

-Have any stories or photos about this story?
-We’d love to hear from you and we’ll update this post here with any additional tidbits or corrections: firstname.lastname@example.org (like this contribution below, which came to us from Ashlea Walter of Traverse City and makes fourteen known photos now of “Untitled 2”)
+Like this contribution below, which came to us from Ashlea Walter of Traverse City and makes fourteen* known photos now of “Untitled 2”

 Martin Puryear was born in Washington, DC, in 1941.
 In his youth, he studied crafts and learned how to build guitars, furniture, and canoes through practical training and instruction.
 After earning his BA from Catholic University in Washington DC, Puryear joined the Peace Corps in Sierra Leone, and later attended the Swedish Royal Academy of Art.
 He received an MFA in sculpture from Yale University in 1971.
 Puryear’s objects and public installations — in wood, stone, tar, wire, and various metals — are a marriage of minimalist logic with traditional ways of making.
 Puryear’s evocative, dreamlike explorations in abstract forms retain vestigial elements of utility from everyday objects found in the world.